dglazkov/polymath/README.md

 #### How it works in more detail

 polymath supports this use case with `access_tag`s.
-Each chunk of content in a library may have an `access_tag` set on it.
-(Chunks default to having no `access_tag`.). `access_tag` can be any string, but is typically `unpublished`. `Library.query()` will only return chunks of content that have a non-missing `access_tag` if an `access_token` is provided that grants access to items with that tag.
+Each bit of content in a library may have an `access_tag` set on it.
+(Bits default to having no `access_tag`.). `access_tag` can be any string, but is typically `unpublished`. `Library.query()` will only return bits of content that have a non-missing `access_tag` if an `access_token` is provided that grants access to items with that tag.

 `access_token` is typically not actually stored directly in the library.json file, but instead added at load time.
 The easiest way to do that is to put your library in a subdirectory like this: `libraries/access/unpublished/library.json`.
-In that case, it will automatically have the `access_tag` of `unpublished` added to all content in that library file, and that will flow with the chunks if they're merged in with libraries with public chunks.
+In that case, it will automatically have the `access_tag` of `unpublished` added to all content in that library file, and that will flow with the bits if they're merged in with libraries with public bits.
 You can use this mechanism to add any access_tag; any part of the filename that includes `access/foo/` will add an `access_tag` of `foo`.

 The mapping of `asset_token` to `access_tag` they give access to is configured in the `host.SECRET.json` file that you should keep at the root of the repo.
 It has a format like: